ArasLabs/custom-modal-dialog/README.md

 5. Submit a pull request :D

 For more information on contributing to this project, another Aras Labs project, or any Aras Community project, shoot us an email at araslabs@aras.com.

+## Credits

+Created by Eli Donahue for Aras Labs. @EliJDonahue

+Contributions by:
+* @AngelaIp

 ## License